AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 def getSamples(namespace_id, stream_id, value_class, start, end, sample_by, intervals, filter="", stream_view_id=""):
 ```

-*intervals* is the number of intervals requested. *sample\_by* defines the
+- *intervals* is the number of intervals requested.
+- *sample\_by* defines the
 property or properties to use when sampling.
-Finally, *filter* is an optional
+- *filter* is an optional
 expression to filter by.

 Note: This method, implemented for example purposes in ``SdsClient``, does not
 include support for SdsBoundryTypes.
 For more information about SdsBoundaryTypes
 and how to implement them with sampling, refer to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html)